 “We identified megafloods for the first time using detailed sedimentological data observed by the rover Curiosity,” said co-author Alberto G. Fairén, a visiting astrobiologist in the College of Arts and Sciences.
 “Deposits left behind by megafloods had not been previously identified with orbiter data.”

 As is the case on Earth, geological features including the work of water and wind have been frozen in time on Mars for about 4 billion years.
 These features convey processes that shaped the surface of both planets in the past.

-This case includes the occurrence of giant wave-shaped features in sedimentary layers of Gale crater, often called “megaripples” or antidunes that are about 30-feet high and spaced about 450 feet apart, according to lead author Ezat Heydari, a professor of physics at Jackson State University.
+This case includes the occurrence of giant wave-shaped features in sedimentary layers of Gale crater, often called “megaripples” or antidunes that are about 30 feet (9 meters) high and spaced about 450 feet (140 meters) apart, according to lead author Ezat Heydari, a professor of physics at Jackson State University.